awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-sdkclients.md

 # Instrumenting Downstream Calls to AWS Services<a name="xray-sdk-dotnet-sdkclients"></a>

-You can instrument your AWS SDK for \.NET clients by adding an event handler with `AWSSdkTracingHandler.AddEventHandler`\.
+You can instrument all of your AWS SDK for \.NET clients by calling `RegisterXRayForAllServices` before you create them\.

 **Example SampleController\.cs \- DynamoDB Client Instrumentation**
-Initialize a DynamoDB client with the AWS SDK for \.NET, and create an `AWSSdkTracingHandler`, passing `AWSXRayRecorder.Instance` to the constructor\.
-Then call `AddEventHandler` on the SDK tracing handler\.

 ```
 using Amazon;